kn-nalbantov/dio-react-gallery/README.md

-rewritting an old website using react
+## rewrote an old project using react
-Mainly done for practice but it's a good idea to replace php localization with react!
+### Mainly did it for practice but I figured it was a good idea to replace old php localization with stateful react variables! 🚀